Admit with Confidence. Protect Revenue Before Start of Care.

 Structured Audit Logging

-All admin actions, including invite lifecycle, role changes, and org management, are written to a tamper-resistant audit log.
-GCP Data Access audit logs are retained for six years, in compliance with HIPAA §164.316(b)(2)(i).
+Admin actions, including invite lifecycle, role changes, and org management, are written as server-controlled audit records.
+GCP Data Access audit logs are configured for six-year retention to support HIPAA Security Rule documentation posture.

 Limited Data Retention